jkkummerfeld/1ec-graph-parser/parser/README.md

 - `verbosityEvalInTrain` A number indicating what logging to do when evaluating during training
 - `verbosityTrain` A number indicating what logging to do when training

-For verbosity values, the number is a sum of values that each indicate a type of logging:
+For verbosity values, the number can be used to indicated multiple types of output by using the sum of their values:

 - 1, VParseExtraction, The final parse in terms of items
 - 2, VGrammarExtraction, Currently not used